Hotell/rea-di/README.md

 }
 ```

-With that implemented, we can update our `Users` component ( remove state handling from it )
+With that implemented, we can update our `Users` component ( emove state handling from it)

 ```tsx
 // app/users.tsx